finos/common-domain-model/documentation/source/documentation.rst

 The modelling approach for elective provisions is explained in further detail in the corresponding section below.

-Other Linked Agreement
+Related Agreement
-""""""""""""""""""""""
+"""""""""""""""""

-``RelatedAgreement`` is used to specify any higher-level agreement(s) that may govern the agreement, either as a reference to such agreements when specified as part of the CDM, or through identification of some of the key terms of those agreements.
+``RelatedAgreement`` is a data type used to specify any higher-level agreement(s) that may govern the agreement, either as a reference to such agreements when specified as part of the CDM, or through identification of some of the key terms of those agreements.

 The below snippet represents the ``RelatedAgreement`` data type.